 firstname.lastname@example.org | (909) 607-6796 | Bauer Center 325

 Dr. Darren Filson (B.A.
 University of Saskatchewan, M.A. and Ph.D.
-University of Rochester) is the Academic Director of the Silicon Valley Program (2015-present) and the Director of Graduate Programs (2008-present) at Claremont McKenna College where he has been a member of the faculty since 2007.
+University of Rochester) was named Director for the Center for Innovation and Entrepreneurship in September 2020.
+Prior to this, he has served as the Academic Director of the Silicon Valley Program (2015) and the Director of Graduate Programs (2008) at Claremont McKenna College where he has been a member of the faculty since 2007.
 In addition to “Industrial Organization,” he has taught courses in the application of behavioral game theory, the economics of innovation, managerial economics, mathematical economics, sociological economics, and statistics, among many graduate-level courses in economics, game theory, and the application of these disciplines to life sciences.
 Among his published materials include “Evaluating Mergers in the Presence of Dynamic Competition Using Impacts on Rivals” with Saman Olfati and Fatos Radoniqi (Journal of Law and Economics 58:4 November 2015).
 In 2015 Dr. Filson received The Carol and Bruce Mallen Award for Lifetime Published Scholarly Contributions to Motion Picture Industry Economic Studies.

 William F. Podlich Professor of Economics | Robert Day School of Economics and Finance, CMC